fetok12/pathfinding/README.md

  A* path finding algorithm implementation in a simple game

- Rules of the game
+ Rules of the game:

- character you can choose to play:Luke Skywalker, Master Yoda npc's: Dath Vader, Kylo Ren, StormTroopers
+ Character you can choose to play: Luke Skywalker, Master Yoda Npc's: Dath Vader, Kylo Ren, StormTroopers

 Dath Vader can breach the walls and can go anywhere he wants within the 2d maze, Kylo ren can always move two step at a time